Ithaca College: Athletics

 Ithaca competes in athletics at the NCAA Division III level as a members of the Liberty League and the Eastern College Athletic Conference (ECAC).
-Ithaca has one of Division III's strongest athletic programs, with the Bombers winning a total of 14 national titles in seven team sports and five individual sports.
+The Bombers have won 14 national titles in seven team sports and five individual sports.
 Ithaca was a member of the Empire 8 prior to being in Division III.

 Intramurals

 Along with Intercollegiate athletics, Ithaca College has a large intramural sport program.
 The extracurricular program serves approximately 25% of the undergraduate population yearly.
 Among the 14 traditional team activities offered throughout the year are basketball, flag football, kickball, soccer, softball, ultimate (ultimate frisbee), ski racing, and volleyball.

 For most activities there are divisions with men's, women's, and co-recreational teams.
-Throughout the year usually two or more activities run concurrently and participants are able to play on a single sex team and co-recreational team for each activity.

 Sustainability

 The Peggy Ryan Williams Center is LEED Platinum Certified.

-Ithaca's School of Business was the first college or university business school in the world to achieve LEED Platinum Certification alongside Yale University, which had the second.
+Ithaca's School of Business was the first college or university business school in the world to achieve LEED Platinum Certification.
 Ithaca's Peggy Ryan Williams Center is also LEED Platinum certified.
-It makes extensive use of day light in occupied spaces.
-There are sensors that regulate lighting and ventilation based on occupancy and natural light.
-Over 50% of the building energy comes from renewable sources such as wind power.
 The college also has a LEED Gold Certified building, the Athletics & Events Center.
 The college composts its dining hall waste, runs a "Take It or Leave It" Green move-out program, and offers a sustainable living option.
 It operates an office supply collection and reuse program, as well as a sustainability education program during new student orientation.
 Ithaca College received a B− grade on the Sustainable Endowments Institute's 2009 College Sustainability Report Card and an A− for 2010.

 In 2017, Ithaca College was listed as one of Princeton Review's top "green colleges" for being environmentally responsible.

 Commitments to action on climate change

-In the spring of 2007, President Peggy R. Williams signed the American College & University President's Climate Commitment (ACUPCC), pledging Ithaca College to the task of developing a strategy and long-range plan to achieve "carbon neutrality" at some point in the future.
-In 2009 the Ithaca College Board of Trustees approved the Ithaca College Climate Action Plan, which calls for 100% carbon neutrality by 2050.
-In 2009, the Ithaca College Board of Trustees approved the Ithaca College Climate Action Plan, which calls for 100% carbon neutrality by 2050 and offers a 40-year action plan to work toward that ambitious goal.
+In the spring of 2007, President Peggy R. Williams signed the American College & University President's Climate Commitment (ACUPCC), pledging Ithaca College to achieve "carbon neutrality".
+In 2009, the Board of Trustees approved the Ithaca College Climate Action Plan, which called for 100% carbon neutrality by 2050.
+It also offered a 40-year action plan.

 Energy profile

 The college purchases 100 percent of its electricity from renewable sources.
-Including offsets from a solar farm, the college's overall energy usage is 45 percent carbon neutral.
+Including solar offsets, the college reports its overall energy usage as 45% carbon neutral.